Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 Please provide information on the evaluation framework, including project outcomes and performance measurement strategy that demonstrates how data collected will be used to improve the transit solution over time.

-Please explain how the proposed system will include measures to encourage more people to use public transit.*
+Please explain how the proposed asset(s) will integrate new characteristics to encourage more people to use public transit, and thus reduce private vehicle trips.*

-Please provide details on community and stakeholder engagement activities that have been conducted in relation to the project, including those that have included Indigenous peoples, if applicable.*
+Please provide details on current or future community and stakeholder engagement activities that have been or will be conducted in relation to the project, including those that have included Indigenous peoples, if applicable.*

 Please provide information on community and stakeholder engagement activities.
 This would include the type of activity (e.g., consultations, meetings, surveys) along with the date, location, audience).
 Explain how these activities contribute to the development of the proposed project.